Are You Confident of the Diagnosis?

 Several cases of new-onset and exacerbation of psoriasis have been reported in TS patients being treated with growth hormone (GH).
 In a few case reports, withdrawal of GH or lowering of the dose was associated with improvement of the psoriasis, while relapses were observed with reintroduction of GH therapy.

 Recently, a 9-year-old girl with TS, who was started on GH 1 year ago, presented to our clinic with psoriasiform scalp lesions that started one month after initiation of therapy.
-Subsequently, she developed erythematous papules and plaques with micaceous scale on her trunk (
+Subsequently, she developed erythematous papules and plaques with micaceous scale on her trunk (Figure 4).
+She is currently being treated with mid-potency steroid ointment for the lesions on her body and a mid-potency steroid solution and tar shampoo for her scalp.
+The pathogenesis of GH-induced psoriasis remains unclear.

 What is the Evidence?